Alejandra Mantiñan, Legend of the Tango

 Most of the embellishments that female dancers do today, I already danced then.
 And they all came about to improve my technique.
 My students started using them at the milongas, and so did I. I did strange things.
 The people at that time frowned upon me and ridiculed me.
 They said I was doing a lot more than I should.
 I would not dance tango.”

-Alejandra Mantiñan and Aoniken Quiroga dance to “Buscandote”, Orquesta Pasional live
+Alejandra Mantiñan and Aoniken Quiroga dance live to “Buscandote”, Orquesta Pasional

 A free spirit